-Hopefully you would’ve found your niche (which is jfashion blogging) otherwise you wouldn’t be reading this, but if you haven’t then I’d suggest to write down all of your blog ideas and take a step back and take a look at your list.
+Now I’ve always believed that you shouldn’t pigeonhole yourself into a niche because it often stunts creativity, but if you’ve got a niche that you absolutely love then that’s okay, too!
+My advice for finding a niche, however, is to write down all of your blog ideas and take a step back and take a look at your list.
 You’ll probably notice that there is a reoccurring theme among them, for example, if you want to write about all of the restaurants you went to lately then maybe you should head down the path of being a food blogger.

 Once you’ve figured out your niche go ahead and do some research on bloggers that you get inspiration from that are within your niche and see what they post.
 That doesn’t mean to say “copy their ideas”, just observe.
 See how they come up with new ideas and how they format their blog posts.
 This is now a great time to start networking – look at other blogs through that blog, and “follow” them.
 The more blogs you read the more inspired you’ll be to write.
 You probably won’t get a lot of followers back but that’s okay, you’re only just starting out.

 05. You’ve now started a blog, but the hardest part is keeping it

 It’s not unusual to run out of ideas to post and to find the time to blog, so the best thing you can do is write a list of everything that you can think of and organise them.
 I find a blog post a week is plenty, however if you’ve got lots of ideas/time then definitely post more than once!
 Make sure that you post on the same days every time to give your readers (and yourself) some consistency.
 This makes it easier for you to get into a schedule and plan your next blog post.